luavixen/foxgirl.dev/README.md

+![](./screenshot.png)

 # foxgirl dot dev
-Source code for my personal website at [https://foxgirl.dev/](https://foxgirl.dev/).
+This repository contains the source code for the main page(s) of my website, [https://foxgirl.dev/](https://foxgirl.dev/).

-![](./screenshot.png)